Guy Perryman: Biography

 Perryman was born in Scotland on 2 February 1965 to English parents and was raised in Scotland, England, Singapore and Australia.
 His grandfather was jockey, trainer and breeder Richard Perryman winner of various classic British horse races.

+As a child and teenager Perryman performed in stage musicals including Carousel with Canberra Philharmonic Society, Old Time Music Hall with Canberra Repertory Society, and Cabaret with Stirling College.

 Perryman started DJ'ing at a local university radio station at 16 year old.
-From 1983 to 1990, he was a radio DJ and copywriter in Sydney.
+From 1983 to 1990, he was a radio DJ, club promoter and copywriter in Sydney.

 In 1990, Perryman went to Japan as the chief DJ of Virgin Megastores, and from 1996, started broadcasting at InterFM, hosting various programs and interviewing celebrities such as Paul McCartney, Sting, Nile Rodgers, Gwen Stefani and Coldplay as well as DJ'ing for Prince William's reception party during his visit to Japan in 2015.
 Perryman was the first radio DJ in Japan to broadcast live from Fuji Rock Festival at the second annual festival held in 1998 at Tokyo Bayside Square broadcasting from the Virgin Club Tent across Japan on Virgin Mega Station cable/satellite radio channel on CAN System.

 In 2013 and 2014, Perryman was the world's first person to regularly DJ live onboard commercial airline flights for Virgin Atlantic Airways between Tokyo and London.

 In 2017, Perryman was appointed MBE by Queen Elizabeth II in recognition of his activities and contributions to British music in Japan.
 Perryman won Person of the Year award at the British Chamber of Commerce in Japan, British Business Awards 2013.

 Perryman has hosted the morning radio show The Guy Perryman Show on InterFM 897 broadcast across Japan on Radiko since 2017.